 - Antoine Frérot, Chairman, Veolia;

 - Paul-Louis Girardot, Vice Chair of the Institute;

-- Alain Griot, Advisor to the Director of Research and Innovation, Ministry of Ecological and Solidarity Transition;
+- Alain Griot, consultant, former advisor to the Director of Research and Innovation, Ministry of Ecological and Solidarity Transition;

-- Olivier Grunberg, Executive VP and General Secretary of Veolia Water;
+- Olivier Grunberg, Executive VP and General Secretary, Veolia Water;

 - Philippe Guitard, Senior Executive Vice President, Central & Eastern Europe, Veolia;

 - Pierre-Marc Johnson, international lawyer, former First Minister of Quebec, Chair of the Foresight Committee;